AlePuglisi/navigation-learning/nav2-course/3-mapping/README.md

 This launcher is used to process map creation, and opens Rviz2, providing a real-time visualization of how mapping is going. <br/>

-Now, use the teleoperation terminal to move the robot around and reconstruct the map, discovering all free (white) and occupied (black) space from sensor data. <br/>
+Now, the teleoperation terminal is used to move the robot around and reconstruct the map, discovering all free (white) and occupied (black) space from sensor data. <br/>
 You don't need to discover 100% of the reachable map, but obtain a meaningful representation, avoiding false wall openings or non-existent obstacles.

 > [!CAUTION]